Easington, County Durham: History

-There is evidence of Easington having been an important pre-Norman conquest site, including architectural fragments (dating from as early as the 8th century) found within the fabric of St Mary's Church.
+There is evidence of Easington having been an important pre-Norman Conquest site, including architectural fragments (dating from as early as the 8th century) found within the fabric of St Mary's Church.
 St Mary's itself is mostly 12th–13th century, and contains a notable amount of seventeenth-century woodwork.
 From 1256 until 1832 the Rector of Easington was also Archdeacon of Durham.

 One of the most prominent events in the long history of the village was the hanging of two men on the village green for involvement in the plot to replace Tudor monarch Queen Elizabeth with Mary, Queen of Scots.
 Pope Adrian IV (c.
 1100–1 September 1159), born Nicholas Breakspear, lived here for a time.
 The village is also known as the setting of the folktale, "The Legend of the Easington hare".

 The village is home to one of the few remaining 13th-century domestic buildings (open-hall) in the country, Seaton Holme.
 It became an archdeacon's residence, served as the rectory until around 1960 and was a children's home for a time before falling into disrepair.
 In 1992 it was finally restored to a semblance of its former stature.

+From 1894 to 1974 Easington was in Easington Rural District, in 1974 Easington became part of Easington non-metropolitan district.
+On 1 April 1983 the parish was abolished and split to form Easington Colliery and "Easington Village".
+At the 1971 census (one of the last before the abolition of the parish), Easington had a population of 9264.
+In 2009 Easington became part of County Durham unitary authority area.